A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 known_morphs-2024-01-11@18-47-19.csv

-The file format will be the same as those generated by the frequency file generator.
+The file format will be the same as those generated by the priority file generator.

 Tips & Tricks